 Three springs in the standard pattern (one center, two outer) give even tension distribution and good sustain.
 Two springs in a diagonal pattern (or two parallel springs without the center) can create a slight asymmetry in the return that some players find useful for dive bombs (the bridge returns slightly faster on one side, giving a distinctive feel).

-Five springs are sometimes recommended for heavy gauges or aggressive dive bombing — they make the return firmer and faster, which can feel more controlled.
+Five springs are sometimes recommended for heavy gauges or aggressive dive bombing.
+They make the return firmer and faster, which can feel more controlled.
 The tradeoff is reduced sensitivity to subtle pressure; the whammy becomes more of a discrete tool and less of a continuous vibrato control.

 For most players on standard string gauges, three springs in the factory pattern is the right answer.
 The two-spring option is genuinely useful for lighter gauges and players who want a more expressive return feel.
 Five springs are for heavy players who want predictability over expressiveness.